This Is What Whales Are Betting On FedEx

-Investors with a lot of money to spend have taken a bullish stance on FedEx (NYSE:FDX).
+Whales with a lot of money to spend have taken a noticeably bearish stance on FedEx.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $240.0 to $320.0 for FedEx over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $240.0 to $330.0 for FedEx over the last 3 months.

 |Symbol